1. What is Reka money?

 5. What is a Reka card?

-That Reka card is a debit card which is linked to a personal Reka account.
-You can use it to pay at the POS terminals of Reka partner merchants just as you would with your private account debit card or with Swiss credit cards and prepaid cards.
+The Reka card is a debit card that is linked to a personal Reka account.
+You can use it to pay at POS terminals of Reka partner merchants.

 You can spend Reka Pay, Reka Rail and Reka Lunch with a single Reka card.
 You can get supplementary Reka cards for your partner and children (child cards have a 200-franc monthly spending limit).